Zhenboro/borocito-components/README.md

 They're not perfect, but they're not disappointing either.
 Well, it really depends on how they're made.
 I invite you to contribute to the development of these, if there is something, an error, bug, an idea, etc, contribute, I will greatly appreciate it, and those of us who use these complements too.

 ### Using it
-All plugins here were created by Zhenboro.
-Yeah, and besides the fact that I made them, they need to be installed by 'boro-get'.
+All plugins present here were originally created by [Zhenboro](https://github.com/Zhenboro).
+And for its use, it is vital and mandatory to use boro-get, it must be installed in order to use and manage the plugins mentioned here.
 boro-get is a module within BorocitoCLI.
 It's totally inside, well implemented.
 So, initially, there should be no problem.

 ### About